 A Workplace Skills plan (WSP) was compiled, consequently submitted as required to guide desired training programmes in an effort to strengthen capacity and a total of 102 employees despite limited funding were trained on various municipal programmes not limited to Minimum Competency prescribed Regulation.
 A total of 32 Councillors were also trained on various Councillors development programmes.
 A total of 75 employees including Councillors got trained specifically on skills programmes and 31 were taken through Learnership programmes whilst 28 were subjected to short courses.

 A total of 23 appointments were made most of which arose out of terminations and a larger part thereof per the above figures were filled.
-The Human Resource a) External Bursary Programme

-Management (HRM) is further strengthened through various Committees in line with Good Governance and are fully functional.
+The Human Resource Management (HRM) is further strengthened through various Committees in line with Good Governance and are fully functional.